coatyio/coaty-js/docs/man/communication-protocol.md

 the application.

-The Namespace topic level **must** either specify a non-empty string or a single-level wildcard (`+`), depending on whether the agent should support namespacing or not.
+The Namespace topic level **must** either specify a non-empty string or a single-level wildcard (`+`), depending on whether the agent should restrict communication to a given namespace or enable cross-namespacing communication.

 When subscribing to a response event, the Event topic level **must not** include an event filter.